Lpiola/esse3-api-liuc/README.md

 ## What's next?

-I'll try to implement endpoints for all the other uniin a dynamic way and add more functions.
+I'll try to implement endpoints for all the other unis in a dynamic way and add more functions.
 A simple telegram bot using these APIs will be released in few days.

 I'm sorry, but I'm neither a professional programmer nor programming is the focus of my study career, so the code is a big mess :)